 This is why we watch travel shows to do our research.
 First, we saw the Leshan Giant Buddha on a travel show.
 It is also where we learned about Chinese ear cleaning.
 An ear cleaning expert (hopefully) comes to the table with long metal sticks and pokes around in your ear for a bit.
 What could be more fun than that?
 Or more dangerous?

-I passed on the experience, but Eric, and our friend, Evo, from the Opportunistic Travelers sat down at People’s Park to see who had the dirtiest ears.
-Although the verdict is still out on that, it was a once in a lifetime experience.
+I passed on the experience, but Eric, and our friend, Evo, sat down at People’s Park to see who had the dirtiest ears.
+Although the verdict is still out on that, it was a once in a lifetime experience, and a reason to visit Chengdu.
 And, we enjoyed a lovely pot of local tea while enjoying the festivities.

-People’s Park in Chengdu is easily accessible by Metro at the People’s Park Stop on Line 2.
+Chengdu Travel Tip: People’s Park in Chengdu is easily accessible by the Metro at the People’s Park Stop on Line 2.
 There are two tea gardens within the park.
 We stopped at Chirping Crane tea garden.
-Menus for both tea and the ear cleaning were provided in English, and included pricing.
+Menus for both tea and the ear cleaning were provided in English and included pricing.
 This was great because we didn’t need to haggle on pricing.
 Tea was about $10 a pot, per person, but you can sit there forever and they continue to refill your water.
 The ear cleaning and a shoulder massage costs just a little over $10.

 Afternoon tea at the Tea Lounge at Niccolo Chengdu costs about $28 per couple.
 Tea is extra though, as they have an amazing tea selection, which starts around $10 per pot.
 The Tea Lounge is located just outside of the IFS shopping mall.